Let your food be your medicine

 Butter is back after all; so are eggs.
 Neither should ever have been banned.

-Protein is most easily obtained from eggs, unsweetened yoghurts high in probiotics, but alas all red meat and especially bacon is reserved for high and holy days; processed hams for example are proven beyond doubt to cause malignancies.
+Protein is most easily obtained from eggs and unsweetened yoghurts high in probiotics; but alas all preserved red meat and especially bacon are reserved for high and holy days.
+Hams for example are proven beyond doubt to cause malignancies.
 Breast cancer and prevention is for every woman.

-For liquid I recommend freshly squeezed orange juice, absolutely no OJ, unsweetened green tea or filter coffee; at the beginning of the meal, and not too hot.
-A hiatus hernia is not uncommon; fluids after the meal will cause heartburn; close to boiling liquids cause throat cancer.
+For liquid I recommend freshly-squeezed orange juice, absolutely no OJ and unsweetened green tea or filter coffee; at the beginning of the meal, and not too hot.
+A hiatus hernia is not uncommon; fluids after the meal will cause heartburn; Beverages close to boiling cause throat cancer.

-Researchers following a large group of people over 20 years found that those eating 7 to 8 coloured foods every day had a 35 percent lower all cause of death; that's massive; aim for three or four at breakfast every morning.
+Researchers following a large group of people over 20 years found that those eating 7 to 8 coloured foods most days had a 35 percent lower all-cause of death; that's massive; aim for three or four at breakfast every morning.

 Monday